Ji-Hwan Bae Preview, Player Props: Pirates vs. Cubs

 Ji-Hwan Bae At The Plate

-- In 75 games played this season, he has hit a homer in only two of them.
+- In 76 games played this season, he has homered in just two of them.

-- In 14 games this year (18.7%), Bae has picked up an RBI, and in six of those games (8.0%) he had two or more.
-He has also driven home three or more of his team's runs in one contest.
+- In 19.7% of his games this year, Bae has notched at least one RBI.
+In six of those games (7.9%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.